British architect David Chipperfield wins Pritzker prize

 "I take this award as an encouragement to continue to direct my attention not only to the substance of architecture and its meaning but also to the contribution that we can make as architects to address the existential challenges of climate change and societal inequality," the statement quoted him as saying.

-Chipperfield is renowned for renovations and reconstructions of old buildings, updating them for the modern age while honoring their history and culture.
+Chipperfield is renowned for renovations and reconstructions of old buildings, updating them for the modern age while honoring their history and culture and preserving the natural environment.

+Among his best is a rebuild of the Neues Museum in Berlin, which was built in the 19th century and largely destroyed in World War II, and reinvention of a 16th century Venice landmark, the Procuratie Vecchie.

-Some of his best known works include the Museo Jumex in Mexico City, a renovation of the Neues Museum in Berlin, and a new building for the Saint Louis Art Museum in Missouri.
+Other major works include the Museo Jumex in Mexico City; the Museum of Modern Literature in Marbach, Germany; Iowa's Des Moines Public Library; and a new building for the Saint Louis Art Museum in Missouri.

+The Hyatt Foundation, which sponsors the award, said every work of Chipperfield's "becomes a civic undertaking serving society."

+It praised him for his "subtle yet powerful, subdued yet elegant" works that span over four decades and several continents.

+Last month, the National Archaeological Museum in Athens, announced that he would lead a massive upgrade of the institution that is expected to take four years.

+It is Greece's largest museum and one of the most important of its kind in the world, housing such antiquities as the prehistoric frescoes of Thera and the Bronze Age gold treasures of Mycenae.

-"We know that, as architects, we can have a more prominent and engaged role in creating not only a more beautiful world but a fairer and more sustainable one too," said Chipperfield.
+Chipperfield said in his statement that architects "can have a more prominent and engaged role in creating not only a more beautiful world but a fairer and more sustainable one too."

 "We must rise to this challenge and help inspire the next generation to embrace this responsibility with vision and courage," he added.